-The first year of travel blogging was a bit of a blur.
-Max and I were still living in Australia, working regular 9-5 jobs in an attempt to pay off my debt and save for travel.
-We traveled on weekends and tried to make the most of our 4 weeks of vacation, constantly finding ourselves hungry for more.
-I spent evenings writing, and learning as much as I could about travel blogging.
-I joined the Travel Blog Success Community and scoured the Travel Blog Success Course for lessons on everything from creating content to developing traffic, and making money from the blog.
+The first few years of travel blogging were a bit of a blur.
+We started the blog while still living in Australia, working regular 9-5 jobs in an attempt to pay off debt and save for travel.
+We traveled on weekends and during our vacation, constantly finding ourselves hungry for more.
+We spent evenings writing, working on the website, and learning as much as we could about travel blogging.

-The first source of blog related income came in early 2015, almost 8 months after the blog had gone live.
-I scored a long term freelance writing gig that allowed me to earn some money ghostwriting a variety of travel related articles, hotel reviews, and city guides for travel websites across the web.
-That year, I also managed to get a few discounted stays at hotels and on some activities in Australia.
-Total blog earnings in Year 1 = under $1000.
+The first source of blog-related income came in early 2015, almost 8 months after the blog had gone live.
+We scored a long term freelance writing gig ghostwriting a variety of travel articles, hotel reviews, and city guides for travel websites across the web.

 How we Make Money From Travel Blogging Today

-Affiliate Sales is a new, but very promising source of income for us.
-Over the last 6 months, we have partnered up with our favourite accommodation providers (like Airbnb and Booking.com), car/campervan rental companies, and online shopping sites (ie. Amazon) to help you experience our recommended hotels, travel gear, photography gear, and other travel resources.
+Over the course of these past years, we have partnered up with our favourite accommodation providers (like Airbnb and Booking.com), car/campervan rental companies, and online shopping sites, to help you experience our recommended hotels, travel gear, photography gear, and other travel resources.
 What that means is that any time you book or buy something by clicking through an affiliate link on this site, we earn a small commission on your purchase at no additional cost to you.

 The income from each sale is small, but those dollars do add up.
-The best part about affiliate links is that once they are set up, they require little or no ongoing maintenance and as our traffic continues to grow, so will our affiliate link sales.
-(Or so we hope!)
+The best part about affiliate links is that once they are set up, they require little or no ongoing maintenance.

-We do not allow banner advertising on our blog, (we hate ads so we don’t want to force you to look at them either), but sometimes we do allow contextual advertising (a.k.a sponsored posts).
-Sponsored posts have been a source of income for us for almost a year, but these days we are pretty selective about the companies we work with.
+Sponsored posts have been a source of income for us for since the very beginning, but these days we are pretty selective about the companies we work with.